solonovamax/solonovamax/README.md

 <br />
 <br />

-I'm a 17 year old dev from Quebec, Canada.
+I'm an 18 year old dev from Quebec, Canada.
 I spend most of my time writing open source code, as I believe keeping software free and open is critical.

 The rest of my time is spent on either school or just scrolling mindlessly through social media.